kimatron/dive-goblin1/TESTING.md

 #### Go to top button doesn't work unless user is logged in for some reason.

 #### Weird caching on safari from a link in whatsapp.
-Even though the domain is the same, when I click the old whatsapp link it brings me to an old cached badlayout version of the site, but if I click another link from the email with the same domain I get the up to date version.
+Even though the domain is the same, when I click the old whatsapp link it brings me to an old cached badlayout version of the site, but if I click another link from the email with the same domain I get the up to date version. -Not fixed

 #### Stock numbers don't correlate - 5 items in stock but can purchase 10 eg